TimescaleDB vs. InfluxDB: Purpose Built Differently for Time-Series Data

 Generally in the world of database query languages, there have been two extremes: full SQL support on one end, and completely custom languages (sometimes known as “NoSQL”) on the other.

-From the beginning, TimescaleDB has firmly existed at the SQL end of the spectrum, fully embracing the language from day 1, and later further extending it to simplify time-series analysis.
-This has enabled TimescaleDB to have a minimal learning curve for new users, and allowed it to inherit the entire SQL ecosystem of 3rd party tools, connectors, and visualization options, which is larger than that of any other time-series database.
+From the beginning, TimescaleDB has firmly existed at the SQL end of the spectrum, fully embracing the language from day one, and later further extending it to simplify time-series analysis.
+This has enabled TimescaleDB to have a minimal learning curve for new users and allowed it to inherit the entire SQL ecosystem of third-party tools, connectors, and visualization options, which is larger than that of any other time-series database.

 In contrast, InfluxDB began with a “SQL-like” query language (called InfluxQL), placing it in the middle of the spectrum, and then made a marked move towards the “custom” end with a new query language from InfluxDB called Flux.
 (Read the Flux announcement on Hacker News, and our comparison of SQL vs. Flux.)